TES3MP-TeamFOSS/Ashfall/modules/BabelFish/README.md

 # BabelFish

-An experimental translation module to send and receive messages in a preferred language using the Google API.
+An experimental translation module to send and receive messages in a preferred language using the [BabelFish Google translate API in nodeJS](../../web/BabelFish).

 ## Configuration